joshnguyentoronto/project-sharing-app/README.md

 ### About:

-THE EXHIBIT is a group project which ideas originally come from the Needs of sharing student's projects to showcase to the world.\
+THE EXHIBIT is a group project which ideas originally come from the needs of sharing student's projects to showcase to the world.\
 &nbsp;\
-THE EXHIBIT is the place where we can Learn new thing, Get ideas for your next projects, help others to improve and meet potential employer.\
+THE EXHIBIT is the place where we can Learn new things, get ideas for your next projects, help others to improve and meet potential employer.\
 &nbsp;\
-THE EXHIBIT was founded by three student: Lu Ye, Janusshan Paramasivam, and Josh Nguyen; and was build completely by them.
+THE EXHIBIT was created by three students: Lu Ye, Janusshan Paramasivam, and Josh Nguyen, and was build completely by them.
 With the help of three design students from GA's UXDI course: Linette Yang, Paula Abejero, Paulo Saroma; the app was build from scratch to finish in just one week.\
 &nbsp;\
-This collaborate project help us the SEI and UXDI students to gain direct experiences that is relevant to our future carrer.\
+This collaborate project helps us the SEI and UXDI students to gain direct experience that is relevant to our future carrer.\
 &nbsp;\
 &nbsp;\
 Interesting fact about THE EXHIBIT:
 - It was build within only 8 days.
-- Total amount of hours the SEI student put in is estimated at least 250 hours.
+- Total amount of hours the SEI student put in are estimated at least 250 hours.
-- The entire code base have at least 10,000 line of codes as of due date.
+- The entire code base have at least 10,000 line of code as of due date.

 <br />